 So the first rule of a primary school appeal is to avoid it all costs.
-That means being clued up about the schools in your area and applying the right tactics when you fill in the application form [link to ‘primary schools admissions’ article here].
+That means being clued up about the schools in your area and applying the right tactics when you fill in the application form - click here to read our advice on applying to primary schools.

 Grounds for a school appeal

 In the normal admissions round, you can only win an infant class appeal on legal grounds.
 That means you must prove that the admissions criteria are in themselves illegal, because they contravene the School Admissions Code.

 Or, you might be able to show that they have been applied incorrectly (eg the distance from your house has not been measured accurately – again you need to look carefully at their policy, as some will take an ‘as the crow flies’ measurement, and others will measure the shortest walking distance).
 The cut off distance will vary from year to year according to the number of applications, so even if your neighbour’s child got in last year, it doesn’t mean yours will be a shoe-in.

 The only other grounds for appeal occur when the decision to refuse admission ‘was not one which a reasonable admission authority would have made’.
 Again this confuses parents because the ‘not…reasonable’ here means in a legal sense, ie that their admissions decision was ‘perverse’, ‘outrageous’, or defies logic or accepted moral standards.

 Every year we hear from families who feel they have a case because the decision seems unreasonable – such as one parent who had three children placed in three different schools.
 How could she be at three school gates at the same time?
 Even this did not allow her to win an appeal.
 Other common circumstances which cannot be seen as grounds for an infant school appeal are where the chosen school fits with the parent’s commuting journey; or where shared child care arrangements mean you really need your child to be at the same school as a friend’s; or where the catchment school has a terrible Ofsted, and parents want one with a better reputation.